Gibbard–Satterthwaite theorem

 Gibbard's proof of the theorem is more general and covers processes of collective decision that may not be ordinal, such as cardinal voting.
 (Note: Gibbard's theorem does not imply that cardinal methods necessarily incentivize reversing one's relative rank of two candidates.)
 Gibbard's 1978 theorem and Hylland's theorem are even more general and extend these results to non-deterministic processes, where the outcome may depend partly on chance; the Duggan–Schwartz theorem extends these results to multiwinner electoral systems.

+The theorem has two interpretations.
+The old interpretation views it as a proof that "democracy is impossible", stating that if we require a voting rule to yield a single winner, there are distributions of voter preferences where the rule is dictatorial or "allows manipulation".

+The modern interpretation views it as a proof that there is no point to look for an agreement using a voting rule when there is no agreement.
+In this interpretation the theorem is an argument to use "none of above" as a choice in every vote (as the Debian General Resolution Procedure does), and to accept that a vote can yield no result, signaling that more deliberation is needed about the topic.

 Informal description

 Consider three voters named Alice, Bob and Carol, who wish to select a winner among four candidates named $a$, $b$, $c$ and $d$.
-Assume that they use the Borda count: each voter communicates his or her preference order over the candidates.
+Assume that they use the Borda count: each voter communicates their preference order over the candidates.
 For each ballot, 3 points are assigned to the top candidate, 2 points to the second candidate, 1 point to the third one and 0 points to the last one.
 Once all ballots have been counted, the candidate with the most points is declared the winner.

 Assume that their preferences are as follows.